alttch/eva3/xc/drivers/phi/phi_devel.rst

 The parent constructor sets the variable **self.phi_cfg** to phi_cfg or to {}, so it's safe to work with it with *self.phi_cfg.get(cfgvar)*.

-If **info_only** param is true, it means the controller loaded module only to get its info and the module doesn't need to initialize itself to work and perform initial tests.

 Primary methods
 ===============